 When you call a dog to come and they don’t respond, how you handle the situation is important for your future success with dog recall training.
 If you do nothing, or if you keep calling them over and over, you are teaching them not to respond unless they feel like it.
 Either they learn that they don’t have to come because there is no consequence for not coming, or they learn to tune out the “come” cue; it becomes background noise and loses its meaning to them.

 One possible response is to go up to them, show them the meatball treat they could have had, and then walk away.
-Another is to take them out of the park so they learn that if they do not respond, she does not get to stay at the park.
+Another is to take them out of the park so they learn that if they do not respond, they do not get to stay at the park.

 A third possibility is to immediately set up a similar situation as a training opportunity.
 Put the meatball right up to their nose, move a few feet away and call them to come.
 Lure them with the treat if necessary — anything to get them to come away from the distraction, and then reinforce them for doing so.
 Then, allow them to go back to the distraction.
 Allowing your dog to get both reinforcements from you and what they gave up in order to come to you makes responding to your cue a winning situation all around.